 A. The Biosafety Occupational Health Program is a service for individuals exposed to hazardous materials in the course of their duties and in certain circumstances, in the course of their studies.
 It covers many areas, including education, preventative care, health monitoring, and occupational exposure evaluation and treatment.

-A. Any person listed on an IBC research permit working with agents at BL2 or BL3; or listed on a IACUC research or teaching AUP, needs to complete the Biosafety Occupational Health Initial Questionnaire in order to be approved to work on that permit or protocol.
+A. Any person, listed on an IBC research permit working with agents at BSL-2 or BSL-3; or listed on an AACUC or IACUC research or teaching AUP, needs to complete the Biosafety Occupational Health Initial Questionnaire in order to be approved to work on that permit or protocol.

-Any person who has been identified, in a BOHP exposure assessment, as having a potential exposure to 1) human body fluids, human tissues or wastes; or 2) animals, animal tissues or wastes; or 3) human disease-causing microorganisms needs to complete the Biosafety Occupational Health Initial Questionnaire before beginning work duties that have potential exposure to those materials.
+Any TAMU Operations department personnel, who has been identified by their supervisor through a BOHP Exposure Assessment, as having a risk of exposure to 1) human body fluids, human tissues or wastes; or 2) animals, animal tissues or wastes; or 3) human disease-causing microorganisms needs to complete the Biosafety Occupational Health Initial Questionnaire before beginning work duties that have potential exposure to those materials.

-Q: How do I enroll in the BOHP?
+Q: How do I participate in the BOHP?

 Q: Should students enroll in the BOHP?

 A. Yes.
 Student workers meet the definition of employee by receiving financial compensation.
 Students who are NOT employees and ARE enrolled in a 485 level class can be enrolled by their principal investigator or professor.
 Graduate students who receive stipends are considered employees.
 Unpaid (volunteer) students can also be enrolled.
-Contact the BOHP Research Compliance Specialist for further information at 979.845.6649 or email@example.com.
+Contact BOHP for further information at firstname.lastname@example.org.

 Q: How do I receive medical services?

-A. To receive services, complete the BOHP enrollment form for your work, and select "accept participation" and sign that section.
-Once the Office of Biosafety receives your enrollment form, we will assess the risk mitigations and medical services you need, based on your exposure assessment and send you a medical services authorization form to indicate which services you should receive.
-Medical services are provided at various locations throughout the state.
+A. BOHP will assess the risk mitigations and medical services you need, based on your risk assessment, and send you a medical services authorization form to indicate which services you should receive.
+Medical services are provided by a contract medical services provider.
 Detailed instructions will accompany your authorization form.
 Take that authorization with you to your provider to confirm which services you need.
-Without the Texas A&M authorization form, you will be denied medical services through the Biosafety Occupational Health Program and you will be financially responsible for any testing that is performed.
+Without the Texas A&M authorization form, you will be financially responsible for any testing that is performed.